SamNiechcial/MySQL-With-Vault/README.md

 ### Demonstrating Working Initial Proof of Concept:

-For now, I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mp4*.
+For now, I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.
 It can be found in the root directory of the project.

 ### Next steps: